martinberger-ch/oci-monitoring/README.md

   # Stop the service
   steampipe service stop

 ```

-Query for any running Compute Instances in your defined region.
+Example query for any running Compute Instances in your defined region.

 ```bash
 # docker exec -it steampipe steampipe query "select display_name,shape,region from oci_core_instance where lifecycle_state='RUNNING';"